Hector Carlier

 Hector Carlier (1884 – 1 January 1946 in Kalmthout) was a Belgian banker and industrialist who was the son of banker Jean Baptist Ferdinand Carlier and Marie de Roy.
 He was married with Amelia Goossens and together they had three children.
 He is one of the founders of the Belgian oil company Petrofina.
 Petrofina merged with Total of France to form TotalFina and with Elf Aquitaine in 2000 to form TotalFinaElf.
 The company's current name is Total S.A.

 Career

-Hector Carlier started his career at the Banque d' Anvers of which his father was the owner, together with the Société Générale de Belgique.
+Hector Carlier started his career at the Banque d'Anvers which his father partly owned, together with the Société Générale de Belgique.
 On 25 February 1920, he founded the oil company Compagnie Financière Belge des Pétroles, together with his brother Fernand and the Roman Catholic minister Aloys Van de Vyvere.
 The company got its oil from Romania, after they first had compensated the German claimants on that oil.
 Their success came to an abrupt end with the outbreak of World War II.
 The most important refinery of Petrofina in Dunkirk, was devastated during the war.
 After the war the Carliers were accused of economic collaboration.
 Hector committed suicide on 1 January 1946 on his Boterberg estate in Kalmthout, and his brother Fernand escaped to Brazil.